Collectible / Gold and Silver State Sales Taxes in Massachusetts

 Massachusetts Laws and Regulations

 The State of Massachusetts requires the collection of sales taxes on certain products sold by Silver.com and delivered to a Massachusetts address.
-These taxes must be collected on (1) copper, platinum, and palladium products; (2) any single sales transaction of numismatic coins if the value of the sale is less than $1,000: (3) any single sales transaction of gold or silver products that are not numismatic coins if the value of the sale is less than $1,000; (4) any single sales transaction of gold or silver legal tender of any nation if the value of the sale is less than $1,000; accessory items; and processed items.
+These taxes must be collected on (1) copper, platinum, and palladium products; (2) any single sales transaction of numismatic coins if the value of the sale is less than $1,000: (3) any single sales transaction of gold or silver products that are not numismatic coins if the value of the sale is less than $1,000; (4) any single sales transaction of gold or silver legal tender of any nation if the value of the sale is less than $1,000; (5) accessory items; and (6) processed items.
 All other products sold by Silver.com are exempt from these taxes.

 The following definitions apply to products on which taxes must be collected in Massachusetts:

 - Accessory Items.
 Items such as holders, tubes, coin flips, and apparel.

 - Processed Items.
 Precious metals that have been processed by third parties into items that are valued on more than their precious metal content, such as statues or colorized coins.

 Sales taxes in Massachusetts are calculated at checkout on the Silver.com website based on (1) the taxability of products sold by Silver.com in Massachusetts set forth above, and (2) the specific tax rates established by the taxing jurisdiction of the delivery address in Massachusetts.

 Silver.com began collecting sales taxes in Massachusetts on October 1, 2018.
 Our sales tax license number in Massachusetts is SLS-18830489-003.